kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

     e.
 Creates a Secret with a kubeconfig of the provisioned runtime.

     f.
-Ensures that the DashboardURL redirects to the UUA login page.
-It means that the Kyma Runtime is accessible.
+Ensures that the DashboardURL redirects to the UUA login page, which means that Kyma runtime is accessible.

 2. Cleanup